An approximation algorithm for approximation rank: Preliminaries

-Our main tool will be the factorization norm $\gamma_2$ \cite{TJ89}, introduced in the context of complexity measures of matrices by \cite{LMSS07}.
+Our main tool will be the factorization norm $\gamma_2$ \cite{TJ89}, introduced in the context of complexity measures of matrices by Linial et al.\ \cite{LMSS07}.
 This norm can naturally be viewed as a semidefinite programming relaxation of rank as we now explain.
+We take the following as our primary definition of $\gamma_2$: \begin{definition}[\cite{TJ89,LMSS07}] Let $A$ be a $m$-by-$n$ matrix.
+Then